-Oil makes the world go ’round, and finding more oil is one of the principal goals of multinational energy giants like Exxon Mobil (XOM), British Petroleum (BP) and Chevron (CVX).
+Oil makes the world go ’round, and finding more oil is one of the principal goals of multinational energy giants such as Exxon Mobil (XOM), British Petroleum (BP) and Chevron (CVX).
 Unfortunately, it has become harder and harder to find fields that really move the needle for corporate or national reserve totals.
-Nevertheless, just because it is difficult does not mean it is impossible, and investors can look back to some notable successes in the history of the oil industry [for more crude oil news and analysis subscribe to our free newsletter].
+Nevertheless, just because it is difficult does not mean it’s impossible.
+Investors can look back to some notable successes in the history of the oil industry for examples [for more crude oil news and analysis subscribe to our free newsletter].

 A quick note is in order before diving into the list of the all-time largest fields.
-First, there is an enormous difference between a field or reservoir’s total reserves in place and the percentage of those reserves that is extractable (and as technologies and techniques improve, that percentage has increased).
-Second, not only is there room for legitimate difference of opinion when it comes to estimating an oil field, but some countries flat-out lie (OPEC determines quotas, at least in part, by proven reserves).
-Consequently, this information has to be taken with at least a grain of salt.
+First, there is an enormous difference between a field or reservoir’s total reserves in place and the percentage of those reserves that is extractable (as technologies and techniques improve, that percentage has increased).
+Second, although there is room for legitimate difference of opinion when it comes to estimating an oil field, some countries flat-out lie (OPEC determines quotas, at least in part, by proven reserves).
+Consequently, this information has to be taken with a grain of salt.

 The Kashagan field, discovered in 2000, could be a significant oil reservoir for Kazakhstan, as it is believed to hold 38 billion barrels of oil.
-To put that into context, the much-celebrated Prudhoe Bay field in Alaska was about 13 billion barrels.
+To put that into context, the much-celebrated Prudhoe Bay field in Alaska held approximately 13 billion barrels.

-Unfortunately, this is going to be a challenging field to exploit.
+Unfortunately, Kashagan will be a challenging field to exploit for two reasons.
 First, it’s located in an environmentally sensitive area (the northern part of the Caspian Sea), and also one that freezes over every year.
-Second, the reservoir contains very corrosive fluids and the reservoir pressures are very high.
+Secondly, the reservoir, whose pressure is high, contains corrosive fluids.
 Consequently, it may be difficult to extract more than 20% of the available reserves.
-Nevertheless, numerous major oil companies (including Eni (E), Royal Dutch Shell (RDS.A), Total (TOT), Exxon, and Conoco (COP)) are involved, and it’s already targeted as the primary supply source for an oil pipeline to China [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].
+Nevertheless, numerous major oil companies, including Eni (E), Royal Dutch Shell (RDS.A), Total (TOT), Exxon (XOM), and Conoco (COP) are involved, and it’s already targeted as the primary supply source for an oil pipeline to China [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].

-Analyzing the Ferdows oil field shows some of the challenges in rating or discussing oil fields.
-While the size of the Ferdows field alone would drop it out of the top 5 (about 31 billions), it is almost always discussed in combination with Mound and Zagheh, and together they represent reserves of 31 billion barrels of oil (and substantial natural gas as well).
-Discovered in 2003, this field is about 50 miles offshore, but Iran has been slow in developing the field due to the difficulties created by the sanctions against the Iranian government.
+Analyzing the Ferdows oil field reveals some of the challenges in rating or discussing oil fields.
+While the size of the Ferdows field alone would drop it out of the top five, it is almost always discussed in combination with Mound and Zagheh, together representing reserves of 31 billion barrels of oil (and substantial natural gas as well).
+Discovered in 2003, this field is about 50 miles offshore, but Iran has been slow in developing the field due to the difficulties created by sanctions against the Iranian government.

-As in the case of the Ferdows field, it is difficult to draw sharp distinctions with the Brazilian offshore fields.
-Some sources refer to the entire Santos/Campos formation as an oil field (one containing about 123 billion barrels of oil), while others break out individual fields like Carioca-Sugar Loaf (which contains about 33 billion barrels of oil).
-To a certain extent, this is quibbling over details, as these are substantial oil assets either way.
+As in the case of the Ferdows field, it is difficult to draw sharp distinctions between the Brazilian offshore fields.
+Some sources refer to the entire Santos/Campos formation as an oil field, containing approximately 123 billion barrels of oil, while others recognize individual fields like Carioca-Sugar Loaf, which contains approximately 33 billion barrels of oil.
+To a certain extent, this is quibbling over details as these are substantial oil assets either way.

-Companies like Petrobras (PBR) are going to have their work cut out exploiting this field.
-Petrobras has already earmarked over $200 billion in development spending, and producers are going to have to deal with water depths of 5,000 feet or more; 25,000 or more feet of seabed; and salt dome formations to get to the oil.
-This makes it one of the largest recent (2007) discoveries, but also one of the most challenging.
+Companies like Petrobras (PBR) are going to have their work cut out for them in exploiting this field.
+Petrobras has already earmarked over $200 billion in development spending, and producers will have to deal with water depths of 5,000 feet or more, seabed of 25,000 feet or more, and salt dome formations to get to the oil.
+This makes it one of the largest, recent (2007) discoveries, but also one of the most challenging.

 Burgan is a lesson in what can go wrong with lucrative and promising fields.
-Discovered in 1938, the Burgan field probably held about 150 billion barrels of oil at the time of discovery.
-A combination of bad management (overly aggressive, if not greedy, Kuwaiti officials) and bad luck (the Iraqi army torching the fields on their way out in 1991) has severely impacted production, and Burgan may be effectively a dead field by 2020 [see also Can Oil Fix U.S. Unemployment?].
+Discovered in 1938, the Burgan field held approximately 150 billion barrels of oil at the time of discovery.
+A combination of bad management in the form of overly aggressive, if not greedy, Kuwaiti officials, and bad luck in the form of the Iraqi army torching the fields on their way out in 1991, has severely impacted production.
+Burgan may effectively be a dead field by 2020 [see also Can Oil Fix U.S. Unemployment?].

 Ghawar, Saudi Arabia